LeonidShutov/Purga/README.md

 ### Download from Google Play

-You can download Forest Aura directly from the Google Play Store (link to be added).
+You can download Purga directly from the Google Play Store (link to be added).

-Enjoy the calming sounds of nature with Forest Aura! 🌿🎶
+Enjoy the calming sounds of nature with Purga! 🌿🎶